-I am a third-year History of Medicine PhD student.
+I am a fourth-year History of Medicine PhD, undertaking the final write-up stage of my thesis.
 My research is supervised by Professor Roberta Bivins and is kindly funded by the Wellcome Trust.
 My thesis is provisionally titled 'Advertising, Stereotypes and ‘Addiction’: Understanding Sunbed Representation in England, 1970s-1990s'.

-In the UK, the term 'sunbed' appeared in both newspaper and magazine advertisements in 1978.
-The first part of my thesis evaluates these advertisements from the late 1970s to late 1980s.
-Both indoor tanning devices (used in private households) and ‘tanning parlours’ (located in unregulated public spaces) are explored.
-A visual analysis of print press material and trade directories provides information of where sunbeds initially emerged; the types of local to national manufacturing businesses drawn to selling sunbeds; the adverts' original target audiences, and finally, how sunbeds were marketed as 'healthy' and 'safe' to the public.
-Further audio-visual analysis of television reports, combined with oral histories and material from business archives, will illustrate how sunbed use (both domestic and commercial) became an accepted and popular consumption throughout the 1980s.
+In the UK, the term 'sunbed' appeared in print press adverts in 1978.
+The first part of my thesis evaluates these adverts from the late 1970s to late 1980s.
+I explore both indoor tanning devices (used in private households) and ‘tanning parlours’ (located in unregulated public spaces).
+A visual analysis of print press material, trade directories and national television programmes demonstrate where sunbeds initially emerged; the types of local, national and international manufacturing businesses drawn to selling sunbeds; the adverts' original target audiences, and finally, how sunbeds were marketed as both 'healthy' and 'safe' to the public.
+Further analysis of business archive material illustrates how sunbeds (both domestic and public) became an accepted and popular technology throughout the 1980s.

 Having investigated the factors which drove the 'excess persistence' of sunbed use, the second part of my thesis explores the media-induced ‘moral panic’ surrounding sunbed consumption.
-In 1991, the first medical authority officially coined the term ‘Tanorexia’ in Britain.
-This weight given by public health officials led to an emergence of an undesirable 'Tanorexic' stereotype within a wide-range of mid-to-late 1990s visual material.
-The 'Tanorexic' was framed and stigmatised on national television, made accessible to the public via documentaries, talk shows and news reports.
-Through evaluating this media, I argue that this gendered and class-based stereotype extends the histories of women (and homosexual men) being criticised for ‘vain’ and ‘feminine’ consumptions.
+In 1991, the first medical authority officially coined the term ‘Tanorexia’ (or 'sunbed addiction') in Britain.
+This weight given by public health officials led to an emergence of an undesirable 'Tanorexic' stereotype within a wide-range of 1990s print press and visual material.
+The 'Tanorexic' was framed and stigmatised on national television, via comedies, documentaries, talk shows and news reports.
+Through evaluating these media, I argue that this gendered and class-based stereotype extends the histories of women (and homosexual men) being criticised for ‘vain’ and ‘feminine’ consumptions.
 However, the media-induced moral panic was also an attempt to decrease skin cancer rates, aiming to improve the long-term health of the British public.

 My research on the sunbed industry builds on the history of how 'mixed media' and medical research changes the representation of consumptions - particularly those related to health commerce; 'healthy' bodies; 'excess'; moral panic; stereotyping; stigma, and finally 'addiction'.
 An exploration of the sunbed industry also adds to the historical narratives that address class, gender, race, age and sexuality.